rachelbakke/computergraphics-hw3/hw3-starterCode/readme.txt

 4) Sphere Phong Shading                   Yes

-5) Shadows rays                           Partially, completely for spheres and not for triangles
+5) Shadows rays                           Yes

-6) Still images                           !!!no, explain!!!
+6) Still images                           Yes

-7) Extra Credit (up to 20 points)
+7) Extra Credit (up to 30 points)
-   !!! explain your extra credit here, if applicable !!!
+   Completed anti-aliasing through supersampling with 4 vector batches I made my own custom scene (bubbles.scene) and animation that are bubbles in waterrising to the surface with irregular movement patterns for a natural effect.